haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 <div class="row mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">
-        <span class="image-span">Table 5: Average extraction yield difference between the experimental groups (NL-5min & NL-30min) and the control group</span>
+        <span class="image-span">Table 5: Average Extraction Yield Differences Between the Experimental Groups and the Control Group</span>
     </div>
 </div>

-It can be seen that the effect of evaporation causes an increase of about 1% in the average extraction yield of both experimental groups.
-Any reader who measures TDS would agree that a 1% difference in extraction yield is quite significant.
-When the cooling time is 30 minutes, this result may not be so surprising, but the impact of 3 minutes of cooling being so large may be a bit counterintuitive.
-This is precisely why we need to be more careful when the sample volume is extremely small.
+It can be observed that regardless of whether VST or Difluid was used for measurement, the impact of evaporation led to an average increase of about 1% in extraction yield for both experimental groups.
+Any reader who has measured TDS would agree that a 1% difference in extraction yield is quite significant.
+While such results might not be so surprising when the cooling time is 30 minutes, the fact that 3 minutes of cooling could have such a significant impact might be somewhat counterintuitive, which is why we need to be extra careful when the sample amount is very small.

+Ultimately, the reason why the impact of evaporation is so difficult to avoid is because it is positively correlated with time, just like the cooling process, and negatively correlated with the sample amount.
+To make measurements more accurate, we need to allow the sample to cool sufficiently, but evaporation tends to increase along with the degree of cooling, thereby affecting the readings.
+Therefore, the simplest solution I recommend here is to store the sample in a sealed container to avoid contact with circulating air.

-The above experiment illustrates the importance of avoiding the effect of evaporation when measuring, and the standard sampling and pretreatment methods introduced in the previous section help us obtain stable and accurate values.
+The above experiment illustrates the importance of avoiding the impact of evaporation when measuring, and the standard sampling and pre-treatment method introduced in the previous chapter helps us obtain stable and accurate values.

-### Experiment 2: Testing Refractometers from Various Manufacturers
+### Experiment 2: Testing Different Brands of Refractometers

+Compared to the expensive VST, Atago and Difluid are much more affordable, but does this mean that their measurement accuracy is significantly inferior to VST?

-In this experiment, I will use one VST, one Atago, and three Difluids to measure 20 samples taken from the same pot of coffee to evaluate the accuracy and stability of each instrument.
+In this experiment, I will use one VST, one Atago, and three Difluid units to measure 20 samples from the same pot of coffee, to assess the accuracy and stability of each device.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/setup_exp2.webp" alt="" class="img-fluid responsive-image">
-        <span class="image-span">Measuring with five refractometers simultaneously<br>From left to right are three Difluids, Atago, and VST</span>
+        <span class="image-span">Measuring with five refractometers simultaneously<br>From left to right: three Difluid units, Atago, and VST</span>
     </div>
 </div>